taylorguo/Yolov3-Training-Dataset/README.md

         Parsing section net_0
         Parsing section convolutional_0
         conv2d bn leaky (3, 3, 3, 32)
-        WARNING:tensorflow:From /anaconda3/envs/keras_flask/lib/python3.6/site-packages/keras/backend/tensorflow_backend.py:1242: calling reduce_sum (from tensorflow.python.ops.math_ops) with keep_dims is deprecated and will be removed in a future version.

         Instructions for updating:
         keep_dims is deprecated, use keepdims instead
         2019-03-07 16:12:02.602582: I tensorflow/core/platform/cpu_feature_guard.cc:141] Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA